Polkas/multidim/README.md

 ## License

-`multidim` was created by Maciej Nasinski.
-It is licensed under the terms of the MIT license.
+`multidim` was created by Maciej Nasinski and Pawel Strawinski.
+It is licensed under the terms of the Apache 2.0 license.